Internship Information

 • The Internship Director helps connect students with internship opportunities through email announcements and workshops.
 Students are responsible for applying for internships.

-• Students should inform the Internship Director as soon as they accept an internship position.
-The Internship Director will then share the required forms needed to enroll in HIST 5374.
+• Students should inform the Internship Director (Dr. Ruby Oram) as soon as they accept an internship position.
+The Internship Director will then share the required Internship Agreement Letter to be filled out by the Student Intern and signed by their Internship Supervisor.

 Questions or concerns regarding public history internships can be directed to: